Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Larger universities excite many students for the possibilities they offer.

 There will be every type of student organization available to you, as well as many volunteer and study abroad opportunities.

-Their scale also offers valuable potential connections to people who you will be able to build community with as you go.
+Their scale also offers valuable potential connections with people who you will be able to build relationships with.